 Opening timesNorthumberlandia is open daily from dawn til dusk.

-Visitor Centre, café and toilets are open 10am - 4pm, 7 days a week.
+The Visitor Centre, café and toilets are open daily (until mid-September) from 10am - 4pm.

 Best time to visitAll year round